 Holidays are one the the busiest times for travel, so it makes sense to plan as far ahead as possible.

 Because it’s such a popular time for travel, there are many flights, hotels and vacation packages to choose from.
 But this also means that spots will fill up quickly, so the earlier you can book the better.
 Booking early will not only allow you to get a better price, it’s also a great way to budget the travel costs ahead of all of the typical holiday expenses of gifts and decorations.

 Whether you’re planning on traveling before, after or during Christmas to to visit family and friends or to take a holiday vacation, making your travel arrangements months in advance is a great way to make it more affordable.

 The holidays can get a bit hectic, with so much to do, so many places to visit, and so many people to see.
 That’s why it’s so important to make time for family.

 Finding the right Christmas traditions for your family to enjoy year after year is essential.
 Whether it’s baking cookies together for a cookie exchange, making your own Christmas decorations, sending letters to Santa, having a Christmas movie marathon, hosting an ugly Christmas sweater party, going out to see the lighting of the Christmas tree or caroling in your neighborhood, there are many great ways to spend quality family time during the holidays.

 It’s never too late to start a new family Christmas tradition, but some activities might take a bit of research, planning and preparations.
 Take a look at our list of fun Christmas traditions for kids or ask your friends and loved ones to share their favorite holiday traditions with you.
 Then decide on what would be fun for your family, plan it out and put it on your calendar.

-What other easy ways have helped you make the holiday season less stressful?
-Share your tips in the comments below!
+What other ways have helped you make the holiday season less stressful?
+Share your tips below!